altaired/katacoda-scenarios/scheduled-kubeless/step1.md

 You can use `launch.sh`{{execute}} to check the progress.
 The command should print _Kubernetes started_ when the cluster is ready.

-Let's make sure everything is working by running `kubectl cluster-info`{{execute}} which will tell you if and where the cluster is running.
+Let's make sure everything is working by running `kubectl cluster-info`{{execute}}, which will tell you if and where the cluster is running.

-Once the cluster is ready, then continue to the next step.
+Once the cluster is ready, you are ready continue to the next step.

-## Kubernetes tutorial recomendation
+## Kubernetes tutorial recomendations

 [What is Kubernetes](https://www.youtube.com/watch?v=VnvRFRk_51k&list=PLy7NrYWoggjziYQIDorlXjTvvwweTYoNC&index=1&ab_channel=TechWorldwithNana)